borgbackup/borg-import/README.rst

 What is borg-import?
 ====================

-borg-import can import from other backup software into the format used by `BorgBackup <https://github.com/borgbackup/borg>`_.
+borg-import converts backups made with other backup software into the format used by `BorgBackup <https://github.com/borgbackup/borg>`_.

 See ``borg-import -h`` for more information.